Iron

 - ^ Calam J. Helicobacter pylori modulation of gastric acid.
 Yale J Biol Med.
 (1999)

-- ^ Park JH, et al. Correlation between Helicobacter pylori infection and vitamin C levels in whole blood, plasma, and gastric juice, and the pH of gastric juice in Korean children.
+- ^ Park JH, et al. Correlation between Helicobacter pylori immune challenge and vitamin C levels in whole blood, plasma, and gastric juice, and the pH of gastric juice in Korean children.
 J Pediatr Gastroenterol Nutr.
 (2003)

 - ^ Rood JC, et al. Helicobacter pylori-associated gastritis and the ascorbic acid concentration in gastric juice.
 Nutr Cancer.
 (1994)